michael-benedetti/gotgadget/README.md

 Simply copy [gotgadget.py](gotgadget.py) into your ghidra scripts directory.

 ## Usage
+GotGadget should work with the out-of-the-box Python 2 interpreter that Ghidra provides, or with Python 3 and [Ghidrathon](https://github.com/mandiant/Ghidrathon).

 ### Via the Scripts Interface
 Ensure analysis has been run on your target binary, then invoke the script via the scripts interface in Ghidra.
 ### Via analyzeHeadless